rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 Before you can apply the deployment and service files to the K8s cluster, the Docker container images need to be available in the repository.
 You've already seen how to tag and push an image to ACR, and that process now needs to happen for all the images in the system.

-> Pushing all the images at once like in this lab isn't necessarily normal over time.
+> ℹ Pushing all the images at once like in this lab isn't necessarily normal over time.
 Remember that the primary goal of service-based architectures is to be able to deploy or update individual services without redeploying everything else.
 But you do need to get the whole system running in the first place before you can go into long-term maintenance mode.

 #### Building the Images